noidexe/Enjin-Coin-Documentation/docs/metadata.md

 ### Uploading Files
 Click on the Space to access.

-Upload your images first, since you will need to set the `image` field in your JSON to the URL of you image.
+Upload your images first, since you will need to set the `image` field in your JSON to the URL of your image.

 Set permissions to Public.